matheusrosendo/flashloanExecutor/README.md

 ## How to execute a known profitable route in a forked local Ethereum on a specific block
-> Here the idea is to execute a known profitable route found by my arbitrageur bot in a specific block (15951506) of ethereum mainnet.
+> Here the idea is to execute a known profitable route found by my arbitrageur bot (not covered here) in a specific block (15951506) of ethereum mainnet.
-* Make a local Ethereum fork: `ganache-cli --fork https://polygon-rpc.com@36066000 -p 8001 --db Networks\ExampleEthereumBlock\db
+* Make a local Ethereum fork replacing YOUR_RPC_PROVIDER and YOUR_MNEMONIC: ganache-cli --fork YOUR_RPC_PROVIDER -p 8501 --db Networks\ExampleEthereumBlock\db -m YOUR_MNEMONIC
-to be continued ...
+* Open a new terminal and deploy Flashloaner smart contract on local fork blockchain just created: `truffle migrate --reset --network ExamplePolygonBlock`
+* Try to execute the route contained in the flashloan json file : `node .\Flashloaner.js 5 ExampleEthereumBlock Networks\ExampleEthereumBlock\FlashloanInput`
+* Check out your owner account balances: `node .\Flashloaner.js 4 ExamplePolygonBlock`
+* If it worked Ok you should be able to see 1405 USDC in your account as result of this execution.
+> Which means that if it was executed realtime when block 15951506 was the current block, that profit of 1405 USDC would probably be the result

 ## How to test the Flashloaner smart contract on forked local Polygon simulating a profitable route